CabbageHoarder/nodejs-api/README.md

 Simple NodeJS backend.
 Uses NestJS and Typeorm.
-Has request validation and integration-tests.
+Has request validation, integration-tests and OpenAPI support.

 ## Installation